adus229/natality-us-2018/README.md

 - `rf_gdiab`: Gestational diabetes presence
 - `rf_phype`: Hypertension before pregnancy

-A complete dictionary of variables is available in the report for detailed descriptions.
+A complete dictionary of variables is available [here](https://data.nber.org/) for detailed descriptions.

 ## Data Modeling
 The project employs the MERISE methodology to design a conceptual and relational data model for the study.
 The data model includes entities such as `BEBE`, `MERE`, `PERE`, `ZONE`, and `MALADIE`, with relationships that represent the associations between them.